hning86/azuremlps/README.md

 #### New-AmlWorkspace

+DEPRECATED: Please note that this commandlet has been deprecated.
+Use [Azure Resource Manager PowerShell commandlets](https://azure.microsoft.com/en-us/documentation/articles/machine-learning-deploy-with-resource-manager-template/) instead to create a new Workspace.

 To create a new Azure ML Workspace, you need to first generate a self-signed certificate, store it in the current user's certificate store, and then upload the public key portion (.cer file) into Azure management portal.
 The _New-AmlWorkspace_ commandlet will communicate with Azure management API using this certificate to ensure this is an authorized access.
 Read [more information](https://www.simple-talk.com/cloud/security-and-compliance/windows-azure-management-certificates/) on this subject.

 ```